Our Organisation

 Sydney Film Festival is supported by the NSW Government through Screen NSW; the Federal Government through Screen Australia; and City of Sydney the Festival’s Principal Local Government Partner.
 Sydney Film Festival also runs the Travelling Film Festival year-round, taking the best of international and Australian cinema to 22 regional centres around the country.

-In 2025, Sydney Film Festival turns 72.
+In 2026, Sydney Film Festival turns 73.
 Sydney will experience big feels with extraordinary cinema, red carpets, talks and parties with filmmakers all across Sydney including the iconic State Theatre.

 Welcome to Sydney Film Festival

 Sydney Film Festival reflects the unique experiences of people, communities, and cultures across Australia and around the world through cinema.
+Amid global uncertainty and increased polarisation, film festivals like ours play an indispensable role in promoting ideas, discussions, and new connections.

 Festival Patrons